centralparkshark/moodTracker/readme.md

 ## Moods
 /moods -> Shows all moods
-/moods/:id -> Shows all journal entries that match that mood
+/moods/:name -> Shows all journal entries that match that mood

 ## Journal
 /journal -> Shows all journal entries
+/journal/new -> Allows the creation of a new entry /journal/?username -> Shows all of a specific user's posts

 In an ideal world, I would add ability to filter by user and mood.